Analytic Quality Glossary

 A programme specification is a concise description of the intended outcomes of learning from a higher education programme , and the means by which these outcomes are achieved and demonstrated.
 QAA has produced guidelines to offer help and guidance to those preparing programmes specifications.
 They draw on the experience of others in a range of disciplines and institutions who have already prepared programme specifications.

-Guidelines on preparing programme specifications - PDF version
+see Guidelines on preparing programme specifications

 For the University of Warwick (2004):